EV charger installation requirements in the UK

 Wi-Fi or 4G connection

 Smart features keep a chargepoint safe from cyber-attacks.
-They also let electric vehicles charge when demand on the grid is low.
+What’s more, they let electric vehicles charge when demand on the grid is low.
 Or when clean electricity is available.

 One thing is for certain – do not attempt to install an EV charger yourself.